-|8 – 12 weeks||Meditators integrate a regular schedule of meditation for several weeks into their daily lives and are guided through the course by our teacher Hildegard Huber.
+|8 – 12 weeks||Meditators integrate a regular schedule of meditation for several weeks into their daily lives and are guided through the retreat by our teacher Hildegard Huber.
 To complete the course, 2-4 days of presence in the meditation centre are required.||Info III|

 |Individual days of practice|

 As we give preference to meditators signing up for a full basic retreat or a 10-day retreat we can give places for only few days of meditation only in short term, …and it’s very rare that we have this places for short stay.